All Episodes

 I don't trust Trump.

-Well, Donald Trump, it was only Operation Warp Speed that he put in place that is bringing us to the precipice, hopefully, of a vaccine that'll save lives.
+Well, Donald Trump, it was only Operation Warp speed that he put in place that is bringing us to the precipice, hopefully, of a vaccine that'll save lives.

 You know, it's funny because we went back and we looked.

-The day, remember, the 10 days after the first identified case of coronavirus in America.
+The day, remember, the 10 days after the first identified case of coronavirus in America, the first case was January 21st of this year.

-But now here we are on the precipice we got Pfizer saying that we might have final trials on humans done and and a vi and a vaccine sometime in mid to late October of this year.
+We got FISA saying that we might have final trials on humans done and a vaccine sometime in mid to late October of this year.

 Everybody I know that goes into medicine or medical research, they do it because they love saving lives.